Decomposable operators acting between distinct $L^p$-direct integrals of Banach spaces: Composition operator on mixed-norm spaces

-Previously, we were interested in investigating of boundedness of operators on mixed norm Lebesgue space, in particular, composition operator and multiplication operator \cite{EM18}.
-A mixed norm Lebesgue space can be represented as a $L^p$-direct integral, therefore, for this special case, we can obtain similar results as corollaries from theorems of the previous section.
+In \cite{EM2020,EM2019,EM18} we investigated boundedness of operators on the mixed-norm Lebesgue space, in particular, composition operator and multiplication operator.
+Now we can obtain some of our previous results as corollaries from Theorem \ref{thm:comp1} of the previous section.